choishingwan/PRS-Tutorial/docs/target.md

 ```

 This will generate the **EUR.QC.het** file, which contains F coefficient estimates for assessing heterozygosity.
-We will remove individuals with F coefficients that are more than 3 standard deviation (SD) units from the mean, which can be performed using the following `R` command (you can open an `R` session by typing `R` in your terminal):
+We will remove individuals with F coefficients that are more than 3 standard deviation (SD) units from the mean, which can be performed using the following `R` command (assuming that you have R downloaded, then you can open an `R` session by typing `R` in your terminal):

 ```R tab="Without library"
 dat <- read.table("EUR.QC.het", header=T) # Read in the EUR.het file, specify it has header